TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

     >> You must click 'STORE LIST CHANGES' before you click simulate or exit the config screen.
 If you do not do this then your selection changes could be lost!
 However, you will be asked if you want to store the changes first.

+    KEY:
+         "I" or "E" within the row signifies an Income or Expense category.
+         "XNW" signifies that this account has the 'include in net worth' flag un-ticked (i.e. eXclude from net worth) (only enabled from MD2024.3(5204) onwards)

 >> DON'T FORGET TO 'SAVE ALL SETTINGS'! (for convenience, this also stores your current account selection list too) <<